grt192/GRT2022/WRITEUP.md

 Similarly, `START` and `RAISED` were originally intended to be separate values: start would be the position of the intake all the way up (within the frame perimeter) at the start of the match, and raised would be a value slightly in front of that position to not collide with the turret mid-match.
 After the gear ratio and chain were changed however, it was discovered that there was enough slack in the chain such that when the motor tried to return to `0` it would return to a satisfactory raised position instead.

 ### Rollers
-The intake rollers are controlled using various overrides supplied by drivers and auton commands. [...]
+The intake rollers are controlled using overrides supplied by driver input and auton commands.
 ```java
 // Otherwise, use auto input if it's overriding, driver input if they're overriding
 // and default to running intake automatically from vision.